Henry Cary (Archdeacon of Killala): Marriages and children

-Death
+Death and burial

 In Henry's will, proved 1769, he states that he had purchased a lieutenancy of foot for his son, William; an ensigncy for Robert, with money paid out for a lieutenancy of foot for him also; and £300 to set up his son, Charles, as a merchant in Dublin.
 The will, which was witnessed by Peter Hamon, William Burrell, and Edward Geoghegan, also bestowed an annuity of £30 on Hector Hamon (possibly brother of Deborah's father, Isaac, and father of Peter, the witness to the will).
 The house in Portarlington and a nearby farm at Westmeath were settled on his eldest son, Henry.

 The seal on the Archdeacon's will was a swan rising, claiming a link to the Carys of Devon.
 His father's seal had the episcopal arms of Killala and three roses on a bend, also arms of the Devon Carys.

 At the time of the Archdeacon's death, Henry, jnr, was 26, newly married to Anne Gore with a child of his own, and with the added responsibility of six younger siblings to care for, the youngest being only two years of age.
 The second eldest son, William, was already away in the army.